City of Dunwoody

 29% reduction in total crashes

-15% reduction in serious injuyr and fatal crashes
+15% reduction in serious injury and fatal crashes

 Pedestrian Hybrid Beacons

-The 2024 SPLOST capital budget includes funding to construct pedestrian hybrid beacon crossings (PHBs) at two locations:
+The 2024 SPLOST capital budget included funding to construct pedestrian hybrid beacon crossings (PHBs) at two locations:

-1) One PHB will be constructed at the existing crosswalk on North Peachtree Road in front of Chesnut Elementary School
+1) One PHB at the existing crosswalk on North Peachtree Road in front of Chesnut Elementary School

-2) Another PHB will be built at a new mid-block crosswalk on Perimeter Center West between Perimeter Mall and the Terraces office complex.
+2) Another PHB at a new mid-block crosswalk on Perimeter Center West between Perimeter Mall and the Terraces office complex.

 Both locations meet the minimum standards for the number of pedestrian crossings required by the Manual on Uniform Traffic Control Devices (MUTCD) for a Pedestrian Hybrid Beacon installation.